beerlington/history-of-a-thriving-codebase/chapters/tools-for-a-clean-history.md

 ```
 \end{codelisting}

 There is one important thing to note about the output above, which is that the commit SHA is different before and after we amended the commit.
-What this means is that while the author, date, and code changes are exactly the same, it is infact a new commit.
+What this means is that while the author, date, and code changes are exactly the same, it is in fact a new commit.
 As with rebasing, any time there's a new commit, the history has effectively been rewritten.
 We discuss the implications of this in following tip section.

 ### Protips for Clean Up